 We now have regular expressions instead of single characters in a transition of A. We call an FA with regular expressions expression automaton (EA).
-Thus, we have an EA $A = (Q, \Sigma, \delta, s, f)$ such that there is at most one transition between two states in Qand A is non-exiting and non-returning.
-If a regular expression E in $\delta$ is not simple, then we modify E as its simple-regular expression E'.
+Thus, we have an EA $A = (Q, \Sigma, \delta, s, f)$ such that there is at most one transition between two states in Q and A is non-exiting and non-returning.
+If a regular expression E in δ is not simple, then we replace E with its simple-regular expression E'.
 If there are self-loops in A, we remove self-loops since a simple path cannot pass through a self-loop.
-For a formal definition and more details on EAs, refer to Han and Wood [9].
+For a formal definition and more details on EAs, refer to Han and Wood [12].
 EAs are a generalization of FAs; they allow regular languages on transitions instead of single characters.
-If we only allow characters on transitions, then A is an FA and if we only allow strings, then A is a generalized automaton [4, 5].
+If we only allow characters on transitions, then A is an FA and if we only allow strings, then A is a generalized automaton [6, 7].

-Since the strongly connected components of a directed graph can be computed in linear time [1], we can identify all orbits of A in linear time in |A|.
+Since the strongly connected components of a directed graph can be computed in linear time [1], we can identify all orbits of A in O(|A|) time.
 Once we identify orbits, then we compute all simple paths for each pair of an entry state and a gate state.

-3.3 Computing all simple paths
+3.3.
+Computing all Simple Paths

-Let $I_i$ be the n-bit boolean vector, where 0 is in the position i and 1 otherwise.
-Let $\land$ and $\lor$ be the boolean and and or operations.
-Given a path $p = (v_0, v_1, \ldots, v_k)$ , we define the vertex vector of p to be an n-bit boolean vector such that the bits in positions $v_0, v_1, \ldots, v_k$ are 1 and the others are 0.
-We define the edge vector of p to be an m-bit boolean vector such that the bit j is either 1 if the edge $e_j$ in p or 0 otherwise.
+Let I_i be the n-bit boolean vector, where 0 is in the position i and 1 otherwise.
+Let \land and \lor be the boolean and and or operations.
+Given a path $p = (v_0, v_1, \ldots, v_k)$, we define the vertex vector of p to be an n-bit boolean vector such that the bits in positions v_0, v_1, \ldots, v_k are 1 and the others are 0.
+We define the edge vector of p to be an m-bit boolean vector such that the bit j is either 1 if the edge e_j in p or 0 otherwise.
 The path descriptor of p is an ordered pair d(p) = (v, e), where v is the vertex vector and e is the edge vector of p.